If money was no option, what 10 technology tools would you use in your classroom?

 - A social media output channel to connect with students, parents and fellow classrooms outside your 4 walls …

-- A desktop computer for you to access online resources.
+- A desktop computer to access online resources.
 There was a day when I taught in a classroom with no PC!

 - USB or Wifi access for document sharing and device connectivity.
 Again, rewind just 7 or 8 years ago …